cmdcolin/aioli_demo/README.md

 # aioli_demo

-Demo using https://www.npmjs.com/package/@biowasm/aioli for rendering
+Demo using https://www.npmjs.com/package/@biowasm/aioli for data fetching and simple canvas rendering of reads and pileup

 ![](img/1.png)